English Graduate Student Profiles

 Meggie Donovan

-Meggie is a first-year doctoral candidate at UNH.
+Meggie is a second-year doctoral candidate at UNH.
 She attended Dartmouth College, where she majored in English as an undergraduate.
 Meggie holds an MS in Education from Antioch University NE and a MA in English from Middlebury College.
 She taught literature and history at the middle school level before deciding to return to the world of academia full-time.
 A life-long learner and teacher, Meggie believes that the study of literature is the act of falling in love with stories.
 Her scholarly work focuses on the intersection of gender and revenge within texts.
 She is interested in examining how value systems centered on honor/shame have shaped poetic ideals of the avenger, justice, and fate.
 Meggie hopes to explore how theologies of atonement, as well as historical and societal conceptions of gender and race, challenge ancient ideals of vengeance.
 Most recently, she re-examined Charlotte Brontë’s novel Jane Eyre focusing on how race and gender impact the narrative of vendetta for female characters.
 Meggie resides in Durham, NH, with her partner, their two dogs (Archie and Togo), and a rabbit named Levin (named for her favorite Tolstoy character).
 You can find her running the roads and trails around Durham when she's not reading and teaching!

 Cameron Netland